priya160702/priya160702/README.md

 🎯 **Currently:** Seeking to contribute to impactful and innovative projects

 ✍️ **Writing:** On a personal blog about data, analytics, and technology

 Read more at: https://medium.com/@bhushanpriya1607

-📈 **Past Experience:** Financial Market Analyst at FuturesFirst
+📈 **Past Experience:** Financial Market Analyst at FuturesFirst, Growth and Analytics at Park+

 💬 **Ask me about:** Data Engineering, Machine Learning, Data Analysis, and Finance